-* DeletedScene: Part of the scene where Peter looks at his reflection while wearing the Black Suit under his clothes was cut that would have shown Peter having a vision of himself as Venom, which explains the alarmed expression on his face and him locking the Black Suit away immediately afterwards.
+* DeletedScene: Part of the scene where Peter looks at his reflection in a mirror while wearing the Black Suit under his clothes was cut.
+The cut segmentwould have shown Peter having a vision of himself as Venom, which explains the alarmed expression on his face and him locking the Black Suit away immediately afterwards.
 The Venom model that was used harkened back to the character's original appearance, without fangs or distorted eyes.

 * ExecutiveMeddling: The reason Venom and Gwen are in it (though Eddie Brock was always planned, just not his alter-ego).